Music Contract Red Flags: 5 Clauses to Avoid (2026)

 Do I need a music lawyer to negotiate a record deal?

 For any deal involving an advance above $25,000 or a term longer than one album, yes.
 Music contracts are specialized documents with decades of industry-specific precedents baked into the language.
 A general practice attorney will miss clauses that a music lawyer catches immediately.
-The cost of a proper review is $1,050–$4,500.
+The cost of a proper review is $1,050 to $4,500.
 The cost of a bad deal is potentially your entire publishing catalog and years of lost income.

 Can I negotiate a record deal without a lawyer?

-What's the difference between a bad indie deal and a bad major label deal?
+What is the difference between a bad indie deal and a bad major label deal?

 Scale and leverage.
-A bad indie deal might lock you in for two albums with unfavorable royalty rates — painful, but survivable.
+A bad indie deal might lock you in for two albums with unfavorable royalty rates -- painful, but survivable.
 A bad major label deal can lock you in for six albums, claim perpetual ownership of your masters, recoup $500,000 in label-controlled costs, and take a percentage of your touring income for the duration of the deal.
 The clauses are often the same; the financial stakes are dramatically higher.
 In both cases, the five red flags in this post are the ones to check first.

 Free Weekly Playbook